projectacrn/acrn-hypervisor/doc/tutorials/acrn_configuration_tool.rst

       .. figure:: images/select_board_info.png
          :align: center

 #.
+Load or create the scenario setting by:

-Choose a scenario from the **Scenario Setting** menu which lists all the scenarios,
+   - choosing a scenario from the **Scenario Setting** menu which lists all the user defined scenarios for the board you selected in the previous step.

+   - clicking the **Create a new scenario** from the **Scenario Setting** menu to dynamically create a new scenario setting for the current board.

+   - clicking the **Load a default scenario** from the **Scenario Setting** menu, and then select one default scenario setting to load a default scenario setting for the current board.

-   including the default scenarios and the user-defined scenarios for the board you selected in the previous step.
-The scenario configuration xmls are located at ``acrn-hypervisor/misc/acrn-config/xmls/config-xmls/[board]/``.
+   The default scenario configuration xmls are located at ``acrn-hypervisor/misc/acrn-config/xmls/config-xmls/[board]/``.
+   We can edit the scenario name when creating or loading a sceanrio.
+If the current scenario name is duplicated with an existed scenario setting name, we can rename the current scenario name or overwrite the existed one after the confirmation message.

    .. figure:: images/choose_scenario.png
       :align: center

-   Note that you can also use a customized scenario xml by clicking **Import**.
+   Note that you can also use a customized scenario xml by clicking **Import XML**.
    The configuration app automatically directs to the new scenario xml once the import is complete.

 #.
-The configurable items display after one scenario is selected.
+The configurable items display after one scenario is created or loaded or selected.
 Here is
-   the example of "SDC" scenario:
+   the example of "industry" scenario:

    .. figure:: images/configure_scenario.png
       :align: center